highruned/moar/readme.md

 # LESS is MOAR

-Aint your grandma's CSS helper.
+Ain't your grandma's CSS helper.
 This is LESS, and it's MOAR.

 ## Getting started

-* Clone the repo: `git clone git@github.com:ericmuyser/moar.git`
+* Download or clone the repo: `git clone git@github.com:ericmuyser/moar.git`
+* Add the .less files from `source` to your `Less.app` file list.
 * Build away!

+The `source` directory contains the LESS framework.
+The `build` directory contains CSS which **can** be built, but cannot possibly contain all the LESS methods and options.

 ## Features